nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 * `--min_trimmed_length` - specifies the minimum length of trimmed reads during cutadapt filtering.
 For paired-end data: if one read gets filtered, both reads are discarded.
 Default: 130
    > *Note: For paired-end data, all filtering and trimming should leave a minimum of an 8-base overlap of forward and reverse reads.*

 * `--primers-linked TRUE/FALSE` - if set to TRUE, instructs cutadapt to treat the primers as linked.
-Default: TRUE
+Default: FALSE
    > *Note: See [cutadapt documentation here](https://cutadapt.readthedocs.io/en/stable/recipes.html#trimming-amplicon-primers-from-paired-end-reads) for more info.*

 * `--anchor-primers TRUE/FALSE` - indicates if primers should be anchored (TRUE) or not (FALSE) when provided to cutadapt.
-Default: TRUE
+Default: FALSE
    > *Note: See [cutadapt documention here](https://cutadapt.readthedocs.io/en/stable/guide.html#anchored-5adapters) for more info.*

 * `--discard-untrimmed TRUE/FALSE` - if set to TRUE, instructs cutadapt to remove reads if the primers were not found in the expected location; if set to FALSE, these reads are kept.
 Default: TRUE